Program customization

 In this course, you will study the consequences of human activities on climate change, identifying some potential future effects.
 Its aim is to encourage you to come up with action plans and to co-construct a visual aid to help raise public awareness.

 It is made up of a Climate Frescoa specific conference based on the theme chosen for the semester (water resources, CO2 storage, energy production, etc.), and a two-hour session of synthesis and collaborative work.
-The latter will take place on October 12 from 9am to 1pm in the Bu de Richter workroom
+This will take place on October 12 from 9am to 1pm in the Bu de Richter workroom

 Learning objectives1.
 Identify specific problems linked to climate change and the consequences of human activity (Knowledge)